dangdo85/project-4-api/README.md

 ## API's

 We created our own API that we will seed into the database.
+Info from Houseplants411.

 ## User Stories